Freeez: Career

 The jazz-funk band Freeez started in North London in 1978.
 Their first single, "Keep in Touch" (1979) was self-funded and produced by John Rocca on his label Pink Rhythm Records (later signed to Calibre/Pye), and included guitarist Jean-Paul 'Bluey' Maunick, who went on to become the initiator of the band Incognito.
-Freeez are known for their UK top 10 single "Southern Freeez", from the album of the same name, also produced by Rocca on his Pink Rhythm label (later signed to post-punk label Beggars Banquet), which included guest vocals by Ingrid Mansfield Allman.
+Freeez are known for their UK top 10 single "Southern Freeez", from the album of the same name, also produced by Rocca on his Pink Rhythm label; the band was later signed to post-punk label Beggars Banquet.
+"Southern Freeez" included guest vocals by Ingrid Mansfield Allman.
 In the UK, the band then moved to recording company Beggars Banquet Records on a more permanent basis.

 Freeez's last and biggest hit (top 5 in many countries worldwide) was the song "IOU", which was written and produced by Arthur Baker with lyric contributions and lead vocals by Rocca and remixed by Jellybean Benitez and Baker.
 The song was also used for the 1980s breakdancing film Beat Street.
 It spent two weeks at number one on the Billboard Dance chart, and was number 2 on the UK Singles Chart during the summer of 1983.
 It was followed by other releases from the album such as "Pop Goes My Love" / "Scratch Goes My Dub", which was a U.S. top 5 hit.
 During 1987, a remix of "I.O.U." reached number 18 on the U.S. Dance chart and number 23 on the UK Singles Chart.